Activating Impact finalists shortlisted

 Activating Impact was developed to acknowledge, raise awareness of, and celebrate successful KEC teams or individuals that make an essential contribution to delivering impact from excellent bioscience research and capabilities supported by BBSRC.

 Through taking part the teams reflected on best practice and innovative approaches to KEC in the biosciences.
-The final will take place in London alongside the BBSRC Innnovator of the Year Final on 20 March 2014.
+The final will take place in London alongside the BBSRC Innovator of the Year Final on 20 March 2014.

 Dr Celia Caulcott, BBSRC Executive Director, Innovation and Skills, said: "BBSRC funds exciting world class bioscience research with the potential for economic and social benefit to people in the UK and across the world.
 However simply conducting the research is often not enough, which is why successful KEC teams can be vital to translating scientific discoveries into real-world impacts.